Investing with a Self-Directed IRA Through an LLC in 2023

 It is important, however, to always remember that the SDIRA is the owner of the LLC.
 No income made from the investments in the LLC can be paid into your personal accounts, and all the expenses paid out for the investments in the LLC must be paid for by the SDIRA.

 Because an LLC is a pass-through or flow-through entity for taxation, the income passes through the LLC to the SDIRA.
 Since an SDIRA is a tax-deferred entity, there is no taxable event when the SDIRA purchases or sells an investment through the LLC.

 UDFI may be triggered when your SDIRA’s investment is leveraged with debt, such as if a real estate property is financed with a non-recourse loan.
-In the event that UBIT or UDFI is required, as the owner of the LLC, your SDIRA may need to file a tax return.
-If you’d like to know more about UBIT, you can read more in depth on our UBIT and UDFI page.
+In the event that UBIT or UDFI is required, as the owner of the LLC, your SDIRA may need to file a tax return for the IRA called the IRS Form 990-T.

 LLC Investment Options